 - One 2-pound boneless pork loin roast, with skin, tied with string (see LC Note above)

-- 1 to 2 teaspoons vegetable oil
+- 1 to 2 teaspoons mild olive oil

 - Freshly ground black pepper and coarse kosher or sea salt